nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 You can add a module to a semester or to the list of available modules.

 #### Adds a specific module to a specific semester.
-You can do so by based on the module code or the module name.
+You can do so using the module code or the module name.
 The module to be added must be in the existing list of available modules.

 ##### Based on module code